ssankha/CS193HW2/IDE-Instructions.md

 # Debugging: IDE Instructions

 This handout specifies how to use IntelliJ to complete this homework.
-If you choose to use another Java-compatible IDE, you should still be ableto reference this document for a general roadmap; another good place to look for help would be the documentation of your chosen IDE.
+If you choose to use another Java-compatible IDE, you should still be able to reference this document for a general roadmap; another good place to look for help would be the documentation of your chosen IDE.

 ## Step 1: Clone this repository
 Without getting too deep into the commands of git, we want to "clone" our repository and edit it locally